 Ghost Inspector

-Ghost Inspector simplifies regression testing by giving testers the power to create no-code/low-code automated test scripts that simulate user flows on a website or web app.
+Ghost Inspector simplifies regression testing by giving testers the power to create no-code/low-code automated regression tests that simulate user flows on a website or web app.
 With Ghost Inspector, tests can be recorded, saved, and scheduled for future automated runs, ensuring that regression bugs are caught and resolved before they can cause issues for users.

-Thanks to Ghost Inspector’s detailed reporting features and screenshots, testers can easily monitor the outcomes of each test run.
-Ghost Inspector’s robust API and integrations—including GitHub, GitLab, and BitBucket—make it easy to assimilate automated regression testing into any QA team’s development cycle.
+Thanks to Ghost Inspector’s detailed reporting features and screenshots, testers can easily monitor test results for each run.
+Ghost Inspector’s robust API and integrations with GitHub, GitLab, and BitBucket make it easy to incorporate automated regression testing into any QA team’s development cycle.

 Selenium

-Selenium is an open-source web testing tool for performing cross-browser testing.
-It enables tests on various browsers and operating systems.
-It’s an automation testing tool that allows the reusability of test scripts.
+Selenium is an open-source regression testing tool for performing cross-browser testing across various browsers and operating systems.
+It supports the reusability of test scripts, making it a reliable choice for automation testing at scale.
 Selenium consists of three major components: Selenium IDE, which can be used to record tests; web driver, which is used to write tests; and Selenium Grid, which allows testing on various devices.

 Cypress